raul23/SimulRPi/README_pypi.rst

    :alt: Simulating LEDs on an RPi via a terminal

 Each dot represents a blinking LED connected to an RPi and the number between brackets is the associated GPIO channel number.
-Here the "LED" on channel 22 toggles between on and off when a key is pressed.
+Here the LED on channel 22 toggles between on and off when a key is pressed.

 Also, the color of the LEDs can be customized as you can see here where the LED